bala418/blogv1/README.md

 <table>
 <tr>
 <td>
   A blog about my interests and hobbies.
 Built while learning Node.js, Express.js, and MongoDB.
 Markdown is used for the blog posts.
+Pagination and search are implemented.
 </td>
 </tr>
 </table>